skubed0007/nasembler/Infos_MD/SYNTAX_REFERENCE.md

-# NASembler Syntax Reference
+# nasembler Syntax Reference

-This document provides a comprehensive guide to the syntax supported by NASembler, a modern x86-64 assembler.
-Understanding this syntax is essential for writing assembly code that can be correctly processed by NASembler.
+This document provides a comprehensive guide to the syntax supported by nasembler, a modern x86-64 assembler.
+Understanding this syntax is essential for writing assembly code that can be correctly processed by nasembler.

 ## Table of Contents